 Supposing your OS is up-to-date and you still do not have Messages, visit the Mac App Store and download the Messages application from there.

 Once Messages is on your computer, open the application and sign in with your Apple ID and password.
-Messages only work with your Apple ID and password, so you must have an account to use iMessage on any device, including iPhones, iDevices, and computers.
+Messages only work with your Apple ID and password, so you must have an account to use iMessage on any device, including iPhones, iPads, and computers.

 If you do not have an Apple ID, check out this link to create yours.
 Remember that every Apple ID comes with 5 GB of iCloud storage at no charge.